-Tourtour, Provence: tourism & sightseeing
+Tourtour, Var tourism & sightseeing

-Visit Tourtour (Provence, France)
+Visit Tourtour (Provence, France)Photo Gallery

 Tourtour is about 50 kilometres inland from the coast in Provence, west of Frejus and north-west from Draguignan.
 The town is also at the north of the Cotes de Provence region, a wine growing region that stretches south-east to the coast from Tourtour.

+To the west of here the main pleasure comes from simply strolling along the streets enjoying the ambiance, discovering the cobbled streets and vaulted passages and seing the ancient houses and fountains.
 There are lots of the narrow streets lined with very picturesque Provencal houses to explore that we associate with the region, and a few minor highlights such as the oil mill (still in operation) and the clocktower with its campanile, and the remains of two old castles.

-You can also see the 12th century Grimaldi tower a little way outside the town (direction Aups) as well as a medieval bridge across the River Florieye below the village.
+You can see the 12th century Grimaldi tower a little way outside the town (direction Aups) as well as a medieval bridge across the River Florieye below the village.

-Map of Tourtour and places to visit
+Map of Tourtour and places nearby

 Visit near Tourtour with France This Way reviews